zainab609/git-201/README.md

 ### Pushing the commit

 Now that the commit has been written, it's time to share it with the world.
-Person 1, type `git push -u origin master`.
+Person 1, type `git push -u origin main`.

-*Sidenote*: The `-u origin master` is only necessary the first time you push to a repository.
-It tells git that you want to track the remote named origin and the branch named master.
+*Sidenote*: The `-u origin main` is only necessary the first time you push to a repository.
+It tells git that you want to track the remote named origin and the branch named main.

 ## A second fix